-In Fukue Island, there are bus routes, but they mainly serve locals and don’t stop at most tourist spots.
-Only a few buses go to places like Daihoji Temple and Imochiura Church, and even those don’t run often.
+On Fukue Island, buses do operate, but they are primarily used by locals and don’t stop at many of the main tourist attractions.
+Only a limited number of buses go to places like Daihoji Temple and Imochiura Church, and even those services run infrequently.

 The best way to explore Fukue Island is by renting a car.
-Rental shops are easy to find near the port and airport in central Fukue.
-The island is small and easy to drive around in half a day, with main roads and some winding coastal routes.
+Rental agencies are easy to find near the ferry port and the airport in central Fukue.
+The island is compact and can be driven around in half a day, with well-maintained main roads and some scenic, winding coastal routes.

 Fukue Island Travel Tips